kaiterra/misc/kubernetes-china-aliyun/storage.md

 So, to allow a database like PostgreSQL to run as a StatefulSet, you'll need to declare a StorageClass and a PersistentVolume, as below.
 We're abusing k8s here in a couple ways:

 - To account for the fact that a PersistentVolume may be resized, and to avoid having to duplicate its size in mulitple places, my convention is to set all storage to 1Gi, and use StorageClassName to select which PersistentVolumes to use with a particular service.
 - StorageClasses are generally for dynamic provisioning, so we're abusing them here.
-The provisioner, no-provisioning, is simply a dummy label to remind k8s that it shouldn't expect to be able to automatically provision volumes unless it knows about a plugin called "no-provisioning", which obviously doesn't exist.
+The provisioner, `no-provisioning`, is simply a dummy label to remind k8s that it shouldn't expect to be able to automatically provision volumes unless it knows about a plugin called "no-provisioning", which obviously doesn't exist.

 ```yaml
 kind: StorageClass